amandeepmittal/100-days-of-code/log.md

 **Today's Progress**:
 - Practical Node.js by Azat Mardan is has some good insight on Node.js web apps at production level.
 - Fernando Doglio's Pro REST API Developement with Node.js is good start to get familiar to REST API in general.
+- Karl Duuna's book on Node.js Security contains tips and tricks against various attacks.
+- Worked on [Startek-Names](https://github.com/amandeepmittal/startrek-names) and released v1.3.0.
+Will be working on to release an ES6 version on it.